-Ms. Stebbins-Wheelock reviewed the proposed Miscellaneous Service Fees with the Commission.
+Ms. Stebbins-Wheelock reviewed the proposed Maintenance Service Fees with the Commission.

-At the request of the Commission, the Department researched the overlap between customers enrolled in the Energy Assistance Program and customers who have been charged return check/reconnection fees and found none.
+At the request of the Commission, the department researched the overlap of customers enrolled in the Energy Assistance Program with customers charged return check/reconnection fees and found none.

-We also inquired with TD Bank regarding the Vermont law that prohibits returned check fees.
-TD was unaware of this law and their legal department is investigating whether a state law applies to TD as a federally chartered bank.
-In the meantime, they are not charging us the fee.
+We also inquired with TD Bank regarding the returned check fee under Vermont Law and they were unaware of this law.
+Their legal department is investigating, but for now they are not charging us the fee.

-We have proposed a new definition/description of "power problem investigation-customer responsibility" for the fee currently titled "customer assistance call."
-Feedback from customers indicated that the current label for the fee is confusing.
+We have proposed a new definition/description of "power problem investigation-customer responsibility" instead of "customer assistance call."

-The Department also updated its labor estimates for power program investigation.
+We have updated our labor estimates for power program investigation.

-Finally, the Department is proposing new fees for on-site disconnect/reconnect assistance, to include single meter with and without underground assistance and multi-meter with and without line worker assistance with underground work.
+We developed new fees for on-site disconnect/reconnect assistance, to include single meter with and without lineworker assistance and multi-meter with and without lineworker assistance.